 2. Easy Spinach and Artichoke Dip Recipe

 Spinach and artichoke dip is another can’t-miss classic that belongs in every holiday spread.
 There are also plenty of ways you can adjust it to suit the preferences of you and your guests, whether that’s ditching the mayo in favor of more sour cream, or adding a few red pepper flakes for some extra heat.
-Serve it with your preferred dipping vehicle, whether that’s sliced French bread or tortilla chips.
+(You can even use non-dairy mayo).
+Serve it with your preferred dipping vehicle, whether that’s sliced French bread, cut up veggies such as carrots and celery, or tortilla chips.

 3. Cozy Vegan Butternut Squash Soup

 If you’re planning on having multiple courses at your holiday party, this butternut squash soup is the way to go.
 It will impress your friends and family and can be enjoyed by everyone since it’s vegan!
-But if butternut squash isn’t your favorite, this creamy white bean soup is fantastic as well!
+You can also make this ahead of time and just reheat it when the guests arrive, which is really helpful.

 4. Brussels Sprouts Caesar Salad (Homemade Dressing!)

-Fresh and salty Caesar salad is the perfect dish for cleansing your palate when switching from one fabulous side dish to the next.
-Made with shredded Brussels sprouts, there are a few ways to simplify this version.
+Everyone loves a good side dish!
+Fresh and salty Caesar salad is the ideal way to cleanse your palate when switching from one fabulous side dish to the next.
+Made with shredded Brussels sprouts, this salad offers a few ways to simplify.
 Instead of slicing Brussels sprouts one by one, use a food processor with a shredder attachment to get perfect results in a quarter of the time.
 Then, keep that food processor out to make a super simple, yet authentic Caesar dressing that’s so good, you’ll want to have it on hand even after the holidays have ended.
+It only sounds fussy!

 5. Potatoes au Gratin

 If you’ve always wished there were a way to eat potatoes and mac and cheese at the same time, then this is the recipe for you.
 Thinly sliced potatoes are stewed in a glorious cream sauce and festooned with showers of shredded cheese that melt to create a perfectly crispy, golden topping.
-This recipe also relies on a bit of butternut squash to highlight the seasonal vegetable and give the dish a bit of sweetness.
+This recipe also relies on a bit of butternut squash to highlight the seasonal vegetable and give the dish a bit of sweetness, which lightens up the dish a bit.

 Related: Making Peace with Food: How Letting Go Gave Me More Control of My Life